Alcoholic Beverage Producers in New York State

 - gas, electric, refrigeration, and steam services

 Sales tax exemptions or refunds are also available for purchases of different types of motor fuel and diesel motor fuel used directly and exclusively in production.
 See Tax Bulletins Utilities Used in Production (TB-ST-917) and Motor Fuel and Diesel Motor Fuel Used in Production (TB-ST-587).

 Alcoholic beverage producers may also be farmers.
 The production exemption available to farmers is more expansive than the general production exemption.
 Property only has to be used predominantly (more than 50% of the time) - and not directly - in farm production to qualify for the exemption.
 See Tax Bulletin Exemptions for Farmers and Commercial Horse Boarding Operators (TB-ST-244).

-Farming includes the growing and harvesting of crops used in producing alcoholic beverages for sale, such as grapes and other fruit, hops, and grains.
+Farming includes the growing and harvesting of crops used in producing alcoholic beverages for sale, such as grapes and other fruit, hops, grains, and honey.
 Some farmers sell their products to alcoholic beverage producers, while others will use their crops to produce their own beverages for sale.

 Examples of qualifying items are:

 - computers used to perform agricultural research

 - crop data management systems